aminekaabachi/aminekaabachi/README.md

 - 📫 How to reach me: use the badges above 😃.

-- ⚡ I have a blog at https://kaabachi.io where I try to post as frequently as I can (crossposting to [medium.com](https://medium.com/@amine.kaabachi/)).
+- ⚡ I have a blog at https://kaabachi.io where I try to post as frequently as I can (crossposting to [medium.com](https://medium.com/@amine.kaabachi/) and [DEV.to](https://dev.to/aminekaabachi)).

 ---